ahmedtadde/rx-form-data/README.md

   "some-form-id",
   // form submission handler.
 This is required.
   (formvalues, formvalidation, formdata) => {
-    // do some custom logic before XHR/AJAX calls... formdata is of HTML5 FormData object of the form element console.log(
+    // do some custom logic before XHR/AJAX calls... formdata is an HTML5 FormData object of the `some-form-id` form element console.log(
       "ON SUBMIT HANDLER CALLED",
       formvalues,